I beg to move,

 That this House has considered the National Shipbuilding Strategy.

 It is a pleasure to serve under your chairmanship, Mr Evans.
 I stand before you with the sense that we have been here before, and indeed we have.
 It is déjà vu on a grand scale, because at Defence questions, during Westminster Hall debates, in answers to urgent questions and in ministerial statements, the Government have had the chance to put at rest the minds of the various parties interested in the shipbuilding strategy.
-Yet again, we find ourselves hoping that the Minister will give us something more than the usual scorn that is reserved for SNP Members.
+Yet again, we find ourselves hoping that the Minister will give us something more than the usual scorn sometimes reserved for SNP Members.

 Any time I tire of waiting for answers, I simply remind myself that many people have been waiting much longer, whether they be the men and women who serve us in the Royal Navy or those in the yards on the Clyde and at Rosyth.
 That is not to mention the average taxpayer, who demands nothing more from the Government than that their money is well spent on equipment that actually works and the assurance that the Government are doing their utmost to fulfil their most basic duty—defending our homeland.